 - My Own Giant printable sheet (included in PDF)

 - Smart Board to view “The Giant” music video.
 (QR code in the back of the book will also take you to the audio version of the song)

-- Author Letter Page (included – or use Chart Paper)
+- Author Letter Page (included in PDF – or use Chart Paper for whole class letter)

 1) Tiny, You, or Giant Freeze Game (PRE-READING): Before reading the book, have students stand in a spot in the room, arms width apart from another peer.
 Students will walk around the room when they hear the music playing.
 As soon as the music stops, the teacher will call out either: Tiny (students get as small as they can), You (students stand up), or Giant (students get as large as they can).
 Co-construct the actions together if you’d like.
 Students need to FREEZE into the position called or they are out (students who are out can help the teacher call out the next time and watch for un-freezers.)
 Once the music starts, students begin walking around again until just a handful of students remain.